 Location patterns: Yellow jackets prefer existing voids — abandoned rodent burrows, gaps under concrete, and the bases of old stumps.
 Cicada killers prefer dry, sunny, well-drained soil along lawn edges.

-For more detail on what various nests look like, see our guide to how many wasps are in a nest.
+For a complete guide to underground wasp nest identification and management, see our underground wasp nests guide.
+For more detail on what various nests look like by population size, see our guide to how many wasps are in a nest.

 Wasps nest in lawns for a few reasons: